future-architect/vuls/README.md

 # Main Features

 - Scan for any vulnerabilities in Linux/FreeBSD Server
-    - Supports Ubuntu, Debian, CentOS, Amazon Linux, RHEL, FreeBSD
+    - Supports Ubuntu, Debian, CentOS, Amazon Linux, RHEL, FreeBSD and Raspbian
     - Cloud, on-premise, Docker
 - Scan middleware that are not included in OS package management
     - Scan middleware, programming language libraries and framework for vulnerability